 My last visit to Ipoh was a day trip to Lost World of Tambun, a Sunway Theme Park with plenty to do for the entire family.
-I booked the tickets online through Klook as over the counters prices for International travellers is 40% more expensive.
+I booked the tickets online through Klook as the gate prices for International travellers is 40% more expensive.
 It is suggested to book your tickets online, which can save substantial time on a busy weekend or a pubic holiday where queues at the entrance can be very long.

 Entrance to Lost World of Tambun and Hot Spas

 You can avoid queuing for the tickets on the weekends where this park attracts large crowds.
 Be sure to carry you swim gear, extra clothing, towels and sunscreen.